At a Glance

 Experienced Mechanical Engineer – Pressure Vessel Specialist

-Location: Glasgow, Bristol, Burton on Trent, Gloucester, Leatherhead, Manchester, Plymouth (flexible hybrid working, with time split between the office and working from home)
+Location: Glasgow, Bristol, Burton on Trent, Gloucester, Leatherhead, Manchester, Plymouth (flexible hybrid working with time split between office and home).

-The Frazer-Nash Asset Integrity Teams are set up to provide knowledge and understanding on the integrity and design of mechanical structures using innovative analysis and assessment approaches.
-We support our clients by delivering expert guidance on the safe and efficient operation of their assets.
-The team supports clients in defence, aerospace, energy (nuclear and renewables) and transport.
-The projects we deliver focus on supporting assets that are high value, high performance and/or safety critical.
-The work we deliver ranges from substantiation of new designs to supporting life extension of critical plant.
+The Frazer‑Nash Asset Integrity Teams provide knowledge and understanding on the integrity and design of mechanical structures using innovative analysis and assessment approaches.
+We support our clients by delivering expert guidance on the safe and efficient operation of their assets across defence, aerospace, energy (nuclear and renewables) and transport, focusing on high‑value, high‑performance, and/or safety‑critical assets.
+Projects range from substantiating new designs to supporting life extension of critical plant.

-There is significant demand for these experience across the life cycle of nuclear programmes from small modular reactors, new builds, power generation, life extension, defueling, and decommissioning.
-To that end we are seeking to recruit skilled engineers that can ensure we meet our clients’ requirements.
-A particular of expertise that is in demand is in the analysis and assessment of pressure vessels.
+There is significant demand for experience across the life cycle of nuclear programmes, including small modular reactors, new builds, power generation, life extension, defuelling, and decommissioning.
+In particular, expertise in the analysis and assessment of pressure vessels is sought.

-Frazer-Nash has a culture based on the values of honesty, positivity, trust and community.
-We value our colleagues and customers alike.
-The successful candidate should be able to articulate how they will contribute towards this culture.
+Frazer‑Nash values honesty, positivity, trust and community.
+The successful candidate should articulate how they will contribute to this culture.

 Requirements

 - A degree in engineering or equivalent.
-MEng, MSc or PhD would be desirable.
+MEng, MSc or PhD desirable.

 - Experience with Finite Element Analysis (including Abaqus, Ansys or LS Dyna).